darakian/darakian.github.io/_posts/2018-04-02-how-many-bytes-does-it-take.md

 This worked fine for some basic tests on my main main system and after the performance work I had full system scans going in a few seconds.
 Brilliant!
 I've done a test and received a glowing result.
 Job done.

 # Job not actually done
 Working with solid state storage is great, but testing on solid state storage alone can hide performance issues.
-To avoid this testing on continued with a collection of files stored on a spinning disc drive and lead to instant disappointment with roughly 1h 30m of runtime.
+To avoid this testing on continued with a collection of files stored on a spinning disk drive and lead to instant disappointment with roughly 1h 30m of runtime.
 The full output was as follows
 ```
 21262 Total files (with duplicates): 687907721 Kilobytes
 20334 Total files (without duplicates): 683634507 Kilobytes